 Jupiter ends its retrograde motion in Gemini and starts to move from west to east again with the 1st quarter Moon passing a 18′ north at 10:40 on the 22nd.
 If you want to observe this event you will need a clear north-eastern horizon for the Moon will lie at an altitude of only 2°.5 in a Sunlit sky.

 Launched in October 1989, the Galileo Jupiter Probe entered orbit around the great planet on December 7th 1995.
 The Project Galileo Homepage will give you up-to-date information and the very latest images returned.

 Saturn lies in Taurus and it too has resumed normal west to east motion against the background stars.
 On the 5th Saturn lies 1° north of the naked eye star (epsilon) Tauri and on the 20th at 09h is 26′ north of the Moon.

 URANUS and NEPTUNE.

-Pluto can be found in Ophiuchus, between 4.6 magnitude stars 20 Ophiuchi and Zeta Ophiuchi.
+Pluto can be found in Ophiuchus, below and to the right of 4.0 and 4.7 magnitude stars eta Ophiuchi and zeta Ophiuchi.
 The best time to look for the planet is when the Moon is not around.
 With this in mind the dates given below, calculated as either side of the New Moon, maybe used as a guide for planning an observing session.

 - No Major showers during March.